kgdunn/pid-book/latent-variable-modelling/principal-component-analysis.rst

 	*	Gabriel, K. R. (1971).
 The biplot graphical display of matrices with applications to principal component analysis.
 Biometrika, 58, 453–467.
 	*	Gabriel, K. R. and Odoroff, C. L. (1990).
 Biplots in biomedical research.
 Statistics in Medicine, 9, 469–485.
+	*	J.C.
+Gower and D.J.
+Hand.
+Biplots.
+Number 54 in Monographs on Statistics and Applied Probability.
+Chapman and Hall, London, UK, 1996.

 References and readings
 ========================